microchip-pic-avr-examples/avr128da48-cnano-rnbd-rn487x-gettingstarted-mplab-mcc/README.md

     <br />

-    By Default Start High, Pullup, checks will be selected for Status Indication<br /> Pin 1 & 2
+    By Default Start High, Pull-Up, checks will be selected for Status Indication Pin 1 and 2

     <br />